eliasbuchwald/-reddit/Install-guide.md

 <tr>
     <td>(OperationalError) FATAL:  password authentication failed for user "reddit"</td>
     <td>
         The postgres user "reddit" has the wrong password.
-You should recreate the postgres user "reddit" with password "reddit".
+You should recreate the postgres user "reddit" with password "password".

 ```bash
 reddit$ su postgres